+The memory trap by Andrea Goldsmith Nina Jameson, an international consultant on memorial projects, has been happily married to Daniel for twelve years.
+When her life in London falls apart, she accepts a job in her hometown of Melbourne.
+There she joins her sister, Zoe, embroiled in her own problems with Elliot, an American biographer of literary women.
+And she finds herself caught up in age-old conflicts of two friends from her past: the celebrated pianist Ramsay Blake and his younger brother, Sean.
+All these people have been treading memory's thin ice for far too long.
+Nina arrives home to find work, loves and entrenched obsessions under threat.
+400 p.
+The lieutenant by Kate Grenville 301 p.
 In her novel The Lieutenant Kate Grenville once again visits the period of white Australian settlement to create her characters Daniel Rooke, a First Fleet soldier and astronomer, and Tagaran, a young Aboriginal girl he befriends.
 Daniel Rooke is taken up with his own interests, often going off to his makeshift observatory where he can be alone with his thoughts.
 His interest in languages takes over when he makes contact with Tagaran and between them they try to make sense of the place they find themselves in, between cultures.

-Spot of bother by Mark Haddon

-(390 pages) George Hall doesn't understand the modern obsession with talking about everything.
+Spot of bother by Mark Haddon 390 p.
+George Hall doesn't understand the modern obsession with talking about everything.
 'The secret of contentment, George felt, lay in ignoring many things completely.'
 Some things in life, however, cannot be ignored.
 At fifty-seven, George is settling down to a comfortable retirement, building a shed in his garden, reading historical novels, listening to a bit of light jazz.
 Then Katie, his tempestuous daughter, announces that she is getting remarried, to Ray.
-Her family is not pleased - as her brother Jamie observes, Ray has 'strangler's hands'.
-Katie can't decide if she loves Ray or loves the wonderful way he has with her son Jacob, and her mother Jean is a bit put out by all the planning and arguing the wedding has occasioned, which get in the way of her guite fulfilling latelife affair with one of her husband's former colleagues.
-And the tidy and pleasant life Jamie has created crumbles when he fails to invite his lover, Tony, to the dreaded nuptials.
-Unnoticed in the uproar, George discovers a sinister lesion on his hip, and guietly begins to lose his mind.
-The way these damaged people fall apart - and come together - as a family is the true subject of Mark Haddon's disturbing yet very funny portrait of a dignified man trying to go insane politely.

-Certain Admissions: A beach, a body and a lifetime of secrets by Gideon Haigh (320) pages)

-Who killed Beth Williams?
+Certain Admissions: A beach, a body and a lifetime of secrets by Gideon 320 p Haigh Who killed Beth Williams?
 On a warm evening in December 1949, two young people met by chance under the clocks at Melbourne's Flinders Street railway station and decided upon a spontaneous night on the town.
 The next morning, one of them, twenty-year-old typist Beth Williams, was found dead on Middle Park beach.
-When police arrested the other, Australians were transfixed: twenty-four-year-old John Bryan Kerr was a son of the establishment -- a suave and handsome commercial radio star educated at Scotch College.
+When police arrested the other, Australians were transfixed: twenty-four-year-old John Bryan Kerr was a son of the establishment a suave and handsome commercial radio star educated at Scotch College.
 There were three 'sensational' trials after which Kerr was sentenced to hang, based on an unsigned confession.
 Amidst a frenzy of public outcry his sentence was subsequently commuted to twenty years imprisonment.
 Kerr always maintained his innocence and became a Pentridge celebrity and poster boy for rehabilitation.
 More than fifty years after the event another man confessed on his deathbed to the crime, and two other unsolved murders, outing himself as an untried serial killer.
-But could he be believed?
+But could he be believed? ·